OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 ### Modifying and deleting audit logs is prevented

-Octopus actively prevents modifying or deleting audit logs via its API.
+Octopus actively prevents modifying or deleting audit logs within the configured retention period via its API.
 That being said, a user with the appropriate permissions to the `Events` table in your Octopus SQL Database could modify or delete records in that table.
 If you are concerned about this kind of tampering you should configure the permissions to the `Events` table in your Octopus SQL Database appropriately.

+Entries older than the retention period can be deleted by users with the appropriate permissions (typically `Octopus Manager`).
+An audit log entry will be created each time an archived event file is deleted.
+You can prevent archived files from being deleted by setting the configured folder to be read-only at the filesystem level.

 ### Sensitive values in audit logs